Methodology

 Resolved for v1.0.2 to bundled within the Household Goods stratum; CEX 2000 standard tables do not break childcare out as a separate line.
 The Working Parent archetype captures higher childcare burden through the higher Household Goods share in that demographic. v1.1 may pull from CEX detailed tables to isolate childcare.

-State income tax in the Disposable Income Erosion Index (DIEI)
+State income tax in the Disposable Income Index (DII)

 Whether v1.1 uses the Tax Foundation summary or a full 50-state structure.
 Current direction: Tax Foundation summary in v1.1, full structure in v1.2.